 Researchers know that kratom is not a harmless substance.
-They know that, until now, it has been completely unregulated, and has often been adulterated with opioids.
+Until now, it has been completely unregulated, and has often been adulterated with opioids.
 They know that it may itself be addictive, and may prevent those with opioid addiction from seeking medical treatment.
-They know that it has been linked to seizures (usually in conjunction with other drugs) and other side effects.
-They know that the DEA has attributed 15 deaths to kratom between 2014 and 2016.
+They are also aware that it has been linked to seizures (usually in conjunction with other drugs) and other side effects.
+The DEA has attributed 15 deaths to kratom between 2014 and 2016.

 Yet they still feel that that litany of facts is outweighed by all that isn’t known.

 “We do not know what the actual health impact is of kratom in the United States,” said Oliver Grundmann, a toxicologist at the University of Florida.
 He added, “the profile of those who are using kratom is not the usual profile of illicit drug users or those who seek the high … of a drug.”
 Grundmann had planned to conduct a survey that would assess just how widespread kratom use is in the United States, but the DEA’s announcement has made him rethink the project.

 He understands the agency’s concern, but also wonders about some of the facts they use to justify their decision.
 For example, the agency cited a report published in July, showing a tenfold increase in the number of calls to poison centers from 2010 to 2015.
 Grundmann points out that the total number of calls — 660 — is tiny when compared with those that come in about something as easy to buy as Tylenol.

 A Death Blamed on Kratom